hydrodynamicstability/statquotes/README.md

   - Statistical assumptions as empirical commitments.
 In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
 Aldine de Gruyter, pp. 235-254.

+- "Statistical ideas for producing data to answer specific questions are the most influential contributions of statistics to human knowledge.
+Badly designed data production is the most common serious flaw in statistical studies.
+Well designed data production allows us to apply standard methods of analysis and reach clear conclusions.
+Professional statisticians are paid for their expertise in designing studies; if the study is well designed (and no unanticipated disaster occurred), you don't need a professional to do the analysis.
+In other words, the design of data production is *really* important.
+If you just say 'Suppose X_1 to X_n are iid observations,' you aren't teaching statistics."

+  - George W. Cobb and David S. Moore (1997)

+  - Mathematics, statistics, and teaching.  *American Mathematical Monthly*, 104:  801-823.

 - "Block what you can and randomize what you cannot."